sodioR/Severity-Impact-on-COVID19-by-Symptoms/README.md

 # Researching the severity of COVID-19 based on presenting symptoms using machine learning
+Project for Independent Study with Dr. Wang

+Created by Sadia Rahman, Tilina Alzaben

 ## Dataset:
 [Symptoms and COVID Presence (May 2020 data)](https://www.kaggle.com/datasets/hemanthhari/symptoms-and-covid-presence) <br>